HR and People departments have come a long way since Toby Flenderson put them on the map in everyone’s favorite binge-worthy show, The Office.

 Keep all of your HR goals together in structured Goals folders and easily edit permissions to control who can access different goals—perfect for setting both personal and team-oriented objectives.

-Beyond its customizable Goals feature, ClickUp also offers an endless library of free, pre-built HR and recruiting templates to help you act on new ideas the second you have them.
+Beyond its customizable Goals feature, ClickUp also offers an endless library of free, pre-built HR forms and templates to help you act on new ideas the second you have them.

 Don’t sleep on your HR goals for another second, sign up for ClickUp for free to start refocusing your operations on the people who drive the business’ success. 💜